Growing Into Succession

 In a modified sale-leaseback agreement, Bonnefield bought 500 acres of land from John and leased it back to him using Bonnefield’s revolving lease structure.
 John chose to prepay all

 10 years of his lease with Bonnefield using some of the proceeds from the sale of the land, thereby eliminating any cash drain from periodic rental payments on his farmland.

 As part of the agreement with Bonnefield, John agreed to adhere to Bonnefield’s Standards of Care, a set of sustainable best practices that help to maintain the integrity of the land.
 For John and his family who are responsible and progressive farmers, the Standards of Care were already aligned with their approach to sustainable farming.

 This agreement with John and his family is just one example of how Bonnefield partners with progressive, growth-oriented Canadian farmers to provide farmland lease solutions that help them grow, reduce debt and finance retirement and succession.

 John’s business will not have a cash flow drain from annual rental payments for 10 years.

-With the sale of land, his balance sheet is healthy – cash is flowing – and he has peace of mind he hasn’t experienced in years.
+With the sale of land, his balance sheet is healthy – cash is flowing – and he has a peace of mind he hasn’t experienced in years.
 By choosing to prepay his lease with some of the proceeds from the sale of his land, John’s business will not have a cash flow drain from annual rental payments for 10 years.

 By having cash in hand from the sale-leaseback with Bonnefield, John will be able to move quickly to purchase additional property when it becomes available.
-With that additional land, he will continue to increase the scale of his farming operations and achieve the efficiencies he needs to continue to improve his profitability.
+With that additional land he will continue to increase the scale of his farming operations and achieve the efficiencies he needs to continue to improve his profitability.